 Architectural shingles, though durable are susceptible to suffering damage from a major change in temperatures.
 Heat and cold cause the shingles to expand and contract, which over time can lead to cracking.
 If this happens, the shingles need to be replaced to avoid damage to the rest of the roof.

-If one of your concerns in renovating your house is the environment than architectural shingles might not be the way to go.
-Architectural shingles are not environmentally friendly and do not aid well to being recycled.
-Because of this, they are often times dumped into landfills, which over time negatively affect our environment.
-If you are looking to go “green” with your home, you may look for more environmentally friendly of shingles, such as cedar shake shingles.
+If one of your concerns in renovating your house is the environment then architectural shingles might not be the way to go.
+Architectural roof shingles in Long Island and Farmingdale, NY are not environmentally friendly and do not aid well in being recycled.
+Because of this, they are oftentimes dumped into landfills, which over time negatively affect our environment.
+If you are looking to go “green” with your home, you may look for more environmentally friendly shingles, such as cedar shake shingles.

 When Is The Best Time To Get New Architectural Shingles Installed?